 "corporation" means a corporation as defined in the Business Corporations Act, and includes a corporation that, under section 95 of this Act, the director treats as one employer.

 Each director or officer of a corporate employer is liable to personally pay up to two months’ wages for each employee.

 The director or officer must have been a director or officer at the time the wages were earned or should have been paid.
 A director or officer is liable for vacation pay that becomes payable while he or she holds office, even though it may have been earned before.

 The wages can be collected entirely or in part from any director or officer.
 The liability of each individual director or officer is separate from the liability of other directors and officers and is not divided between them, pro-rated or shared.

 A corporation includes a company, a society, an incorporated association or other incorporated body.
+It does not include a municipality.
 Directors’ liability does not apply to officers and directors of charities who are only reimbursed for expenses and receive no other remuneration.
 (See Employment Standards Regulation s.
 45.)

 Limits on personal liability

 The maximum amount that each officer or director can be responsible for is the equivalent of 2 months' wages for each employee.
 Where more than 2 months' wages are owed, determinations will be issued naming each director and officer as owing 2 months' wages.
 If one corporate officer pays the 2 months' wages as set out in the determination, this does not release other officers from wage liability since unpaid wages remain owing.